 Shrubs chosen and tested for their choice characteristics, performance, and low maintenance.
 From propagators around the world.

 We also offer perennials in the Proven Winners® line.

 Proven Winners® Perennials >

 Repeat bloomers with first flowering on previous year's growth, then rebloom on the new growth.
 In early spring, when buds begin to swell, lightly prune if needed to shape vines.
-After the first bloom, give another light pruning to increase later blooms.>Clematis Prune 2 Varieties
+After the first bloom, repeat the light pruning and trim off spent flowers to increase later blooms.>Clematis Prune 2 Varieties

 Summer and later flowers on new growth.
 Hard prune in early spring as new leaf buds begin to swell low on the plant.
 Trim to 8-12" tall, to a pair of strong looking buds.>Clematis Prune 3 Varieties